 Tolling.

-Although Federal Rule of Bankruptcy Procedure 7056(b) allows a party to move for summary judgment at any time until 30 days after the close of all discovery, this does not toll the time within which to file an answer pursuant to Federal Rule of Bankruptcy Procedure 7012(a) or a motion under Federal Rule of Bankruptcy Procedure 7012(b).
+Although Bankruptcy Rule 7056(b) allows a party to move for summary judgment at any time until 30 days after the close of all discovery, this does not toll the time within which to file an answer under Bankruptcy Rule 7012(a) or a motion under Bankruptcy Rule 7012(b).

 Consideration and Ruling by the Court.